-Many thanks to Lucy Buck, for making the video on the right as part of her Grade 8 film apprenticeship!
+Many thanks to Lucy Buck, for making the above video as part of her Grade 8 film apprenticeship!

 When students enter Grade 4 and up at our school, they become members of Cushnoc Academy.
 Cushnoc Academy is made up of our Upper Elementary (Grades 4-6) program, and our Middle School (Grades 7&8).